 Storyteller, Radio Producer, Writer, Traveler.

 Tina Antolini is a Peabody-Award-winning storyteller and radio producer.
-She serves as the host and producer of Gravy, a podcast with the Southern Foodways Alliance, which was named the James Beard Foundation's Publication of the Year for 2015.
+She serves as Senior Story Producer at Pop-Up Magazine.
+Previously, she was the founding host and producer of Gravy, a podcast with the Southern Foodways Alliance, which won two James Beard Awards during her tenure, including being named the James Beard Foundation's Publication of the Year for 2015.

 Tina's worked in public radio for more than 10 years, including NPR’S State of the Re:Union (SOTRU) and New England Public Radio, and has produced stories on everything from Iraqi religious minorities to the sex lives of lobsters .
 Antolini won a Peabody and a national Edward R. Murrow Award for her work on SOTRU.
 She attended Stanford, Hampshire College, and the Salt Institute for Documentary Studies.